 An ideal Paying Share depends on your type of business.
-1-2% are good for mobile apps as most users are on a free plan and very few people make in-app purchases.
+For example, 1-2% is suitable for mobile apps as most users are on a free plan, and very few people make in-app purchases.

 ARPU shows how the price of your product corresponds to its value.
 How else can you use this metric?

-Turns out, you generate most revenues from your super loyal customers and newcomers.
+It turns out you generate the most revenue from your super-loyal customers and newcomers.
 If you focus on these two segments, you can significantly increase your revenues.

 Whatever your ARPU is, the sky’s the limit.
 Let’s look at the most common ways to enhance this metric.

 Eventually, ARPU has more than doubled.
 Customer segmentation based on plans and pricing, a clear understanding of customer needs, and specific features have a huge impact on ARPU.